elastic/kibana/x-pack/plugins/security_solution/server/endpoint/routes/resolver/docs/README.md

 ![alt text](./resolver_tree_children_pagination.png 'Descendants Pagination Scenario')

-Let's imagine for a moment that the ancestry array size is 3 instead of 2.
+Let's imagine for a moment that the _ancestry array limit_ is 3 instead of 2.
 Taking our previous request we would instead get `[B, C, D]` because D started before G. In this case the last descendant for `B` is actually `D` and not `C`.
 This gets complicated because we'd have to keep track of which descendant was the last (time wise) one for each intermediate process node.
 In this example we'd need to find the last descendant for both `B` and `C`.
 We'd have to track the descendants for each process node and build a map to quickly be able to retrieve the last descendant.

 Instead of doing that we could also continue to get the immediate children of `B` by doing another request for `A` like was shown in previous example when using the after cursor.
 This would guarantee that all children (first level descendants of a node) had been retrieved.